ProfMJSimpson/SigmoidGrowth/README.md

 Subfolder Synthetic contains codes that evaluate the synthetic data exercises in the Supplementary Material document.

-All data is provided in an excel spreadsheet, unimaginatively called Data.xlxs
+All data is provided in an excel spreadsheet, unimaginatively called Data.xlsx